-2.2.2 Buyers of Rainforest Alliance Certified product have a procedure in place to regularly verify that transactions in the traceability platform match invoices for certified products purchased.
+2.2.2 Buyers of Rainforest Alliance Certified product have a procedure in place to regularly verify that transactions in the traceability platform match invoices for certified products purchased and/or shipped.

-2.2.3 Volumes sold not as Rainforest Alliance Certified and/or lost are removed from the traceability platform within two weeks after the end of the quarter in which the sales took place or volume was lost.
+2.2.3 Volumes not sold as Rainforest Alliance Certified and/or lost are removed from the traceability platform within two weeks after the end of the quarter in which the shipment took place or volume was lost.